Challenges and Innovations in Computational Astrophysics VI

 Registeration:

-You can register and submit your asbtract using the link below : Register here
+You can register and submit your asbtract using the link below : [Register here] CLOSED

 About the Venue: